Hugh Moffatt (singer): Career

 Moffatt first worked as a songwriter, in emulation of Kris Kristofferson.
 Success first came when Ronnie Milsap's recording of "Just in Case" peaked at No. 5 on the Billboard country chart.
 In 1977, he signed a record deal with Mercury and released two unsuccessful singles, and then refocused on songwriting.

 In 1980, Moffatt formed Ratz with Wade McCurdy, John Dietrich, Michael Bonagura and his wife.
 They released the self-financed debut Puttin' on the Ratz in 1984.
 Two years later he released a solo album, Loving You, which he followed up in 1989 with Troubador, often considered today as his best work.
 Together with his sister, the country singer Katy Moffatt, he released 1992's Dance Me Outside.
 He has continued to record and release albums well into the new millennium.
 Johnny Cash recorded Moffatt's "Rose of My Heart" shortly before his death.
 The song was released on Cash's album, American V: A Hundred Highways.

 Moffatt and Michael Ching, the Artistic Director of Opera Memphis, premiered their first full-length opera in 2003 with the University of Missouri Show-Me Opera.
 The opera, entitled Corps of Discovery, follows the journeys of Lewis and Clark from New Orleans to the Pacific Northwest and back.
 Moffatt and Ching have collaborated on two one-act operas that have been performed across the country; King of the Clouds, commissioned by Dayton Opera, follows the story and dreams of the future of the son of an alcoholic mother.
 Out of the Rain follows the life of a group of friends and society's relationship and struggle with AIDS.
 In 2010, they again collaborated on a new English translation of Gluck's "Orfeo ed Eurydice" for Opera Memphis.

+In 2024, he released a single with "Till the Morning Comes" together with Jonas Fjeld, a song they had written together as early as 1990 when Norwegian Steinar Albrigtsen released it on his album Alone Too Long.